The Loophole that makes it legal to use the term California Champagne

 To fully understand, this American wine history, our lesson must begin with some historical, political details.

 In 1891 France set out to protect the “Champagne” name internationally through the Madrid Agreement.
 At the time, this agreement only included European countries.
-Fast forward to 1917, WWI is ending and The Treaty of Versailles is being signed, which included Article 275.
+Fast forward to November of 1918, WWI is ending and The Treaty of Versailles will be signed a few months later in 1919, which included Article 275.
 This article formally – again – established that only sparkling wines from Champagne could be labeled as Champagne.
 The U.S. signed the treaty BUT the Senate never ratified it.
 Since the country was entering National Prohibition no one pushed it.

 From what I understand, Article 275 was added to the treaty – again – since France and Germany had issues over mislabeling of sparkling wines and brandies.
 I don’t really understand how you could confuse the two but ok…